Emu: Cultural references

 Trademarks of early Australian companies using the emu included Webbenderfer Bros frame mouldings (1891), Mac Robertson Chocolate and Cocoa (1893), Dyason and Son Emu Brand Cordial Sauce (1894), James Allard Pottery Wares (1906), and rope manufacturers G. Kinnear and Sons Pty.
 Ltd. still use it on some of their products.

 There are around six hundred gazetted places in Australia with "emu" in their title, including mountains, lakes, hills, plains, creeks and waterholes.
 During the 19th and 20th centuries, many Australian companies and household products were named after the bird.
 In Western Australia, Emu beer has been produced since the early 20th century and the Swan Brewery continues to produce a range of beers branded as "Emu".
 The quarterly peer-reviewed journal of the Royal Australasian Ornithologists Union, also known as Birds Australia, is entitled Emu: Austral Ornithology.

 The comedian Rod Hull featured a wayward emu puppet in his act for many years and the bird returned to the small screen in the hands of his son Toby after the puppeteer's death in 1999.
 In 2019, American insurance company Liberty Mutual launched an advertising campaign that features LiMu Emu, a CGI-rendered emu.

+The animal sanctuary, Alveus Sanctuary, has an emu named Stompy.
+He was their first animal ambassador, after being hand raised by the Sanctuary's founder.
+He is known for "giving hugs" to guests at Alveus, including Ludwig, Jaiden Animations, Jack Manifold, Hasan Piker, and Valkryae.
+In 2025, Alveus rescued a former pet emu, Nolie.
+She was named by Mr.Beast after helping in her rescue and helping the sanctuary through donations.

 Another popular Emu on social media is Emmanuel, a resident of Knuckle Bump Farms in south Florida.
-Taylor Blake, the farm's owner, since 2013 has recorded video shorts explaining aspects of the farm and is often interrupted as Emmanuel the Emu photobombs her videos earning constant rebukes; the term "Emmanuel don't do it!" has become popular on social media.
+Taylor Blake, the farm's owner, since 2013 has recorded video shorts explaining aspects of the farm and is often interrupted as Emmanuel the Emu photobombs her videos, earning constant rebukes; the term "Emmanuel don't do it!" has become popular on social media.